I Want to Break Free! Persuasion and Anti-Social Behavior of LLMs in Multi-Agent Settings with Social Hierarchy: Methodology

-We generated interactions between the agents using a stochastic decoding strategy, combining top-k and nucleus sampling with temperature.\footnote{All hyperparameters used are reported in Appendix~\ref{thetoolkit}.} For each conversation, the guard initiates the dialogue, and the agents take turns, with a predefined number of messages: the guard sends 10 messages, and the prisoner sends 9.
-This structure simulates a power dynamic where the guard is the one allowed to speak last and ensuring that the interactions follow a controlled format, making the analysis of message dynamics straightforward while having no impact on agents' conversations.
+We generated interactions between the agents using a stochastic decoding strategy, combining top-k and nucleus sampling. \footnote{All hyperparameters used are reported in Appendix~\ref{thetoolkit}.} For each conversation, the guard initiates the dialogue, and the agents take turns, with a predefined number of messages: the guard sends 10 messages, and the prisoner sends 9.
+This structure simulates a power dynamic where the guard is the one allowed to speak last and ensures that the interactions follow a controlled format, making the analysis of message dynamics straightforward while having no impact on agents' conversations.

-Each LLM was tested across various combinations of shared and private sections (e.g., personality configurations, presence/absence of risk or oversight statements).
-The prisoner's goals and the personality traits of both agents were systematically varied, resulting in 200 experimental scenarios per LLM (5 LLMs × 5 personality combinations × 2 types of risk disclosure × 2 types of research oversight disclosure × 2 goals).
-For robustness, each experimental scenario was repeated 10 times, leading to a dataset of 2,000 conversations and 38,000 messages.
+Each LLM was tested with various combinations of shared and private sections (e.g., presence/absence of risk or oversight statements).
+The prisoner's goals and the personality of both agents were systematically varied, resulting in 240 experimental scenarios (6 LLMs × 5 personality combinations × 2 types of risk disclosure × 2 types of research oversight disclosure × 2 goals).
+Each scenario was repeated 10 times, for a total of 2,400 conversations and 45,600 messages.